Skip to content

 Finding Packages

 You may use the Anaconda page to search for packages on Anaconda, or use Google with something like <package name> conda.
-To find packages in PyPi, either use the PyPi page to search, or use Google with something like <package name> pip.
+To find packages in PyPI, either use the PyPI page to search, or use Google with something like <package name> pip.

 Packages for Jupyter